buildout/buildout/zc.recipe.egg_/src/zc/recipe/egg/README.txt

    disabled.
 If the option isn't given at all, then all scripts defined by the named eggs will be generated.

+extra-paths
+   Extra paths to include in a generates script.

 We have a link server that has a number of eggs: